matdombrock/SteelSky/README.md

 # STEEL SKY

-A *very* lightweight, no BS static site generator written in NodeJS.
+A *very* lightweight, no BS static site generator written in TypeScript.

 Automatically converts an arbitrary directory structure containing markdown and other static assets into a static site with no external dependencies.